 Filming locations: Thailand (Bangkok, Krabi, Phuket, Ko Phi Phi Leh, Khao Yai National Park)

-A group of young backpackers travel around Asia.
-While in Bangkok, they come into possession of a map that leads them to paradise on earth.
+A group of youth travel around Asia.
+While in Bangkok, they come into possession of a map that leads them to paradise on Earth.
 Once there, they quickly discover they are not alone.
 This was the first movie Leonardo DiCaprio starred in after his massive success in Titanic.